 The NPL ratio of corporate loans continued to decline throughout 2009 and reached 1.62% at the end of December (Chart 3.7).
-This is partially a result of the Debt Renegotiation Relief Program launched by the Bankers Association of the Republic of China, an effort aimed at assisting Taiwan's corporations to overcome financial difficulties, whereby some restructured loans were exempted from being counted as non-performing loans.31 The likelihood of a surge in the NPL ratio for corporate loans remains low in the short run under the following considerations: (1) the Debt Renegotiation Relief Program was extended to the end of 2010; (2) the SMEs
+This is partially a result of the Debt Renegotiation Relief Program launched by the Bankers Association of the Republic of China, an effort aimed Taiwan's at assisting corporations to overcome financial difficulties, whereby some restructured loans were from counted exempted being as non-performing loans.31 The likelihood of a surge in the NPL ratio for corporate loans remains low in the short run under the following considerations: (1)the Debt Renegotiation Relief Program was extended to the end of 2010; (2) the SMEs Guarantee Fund offered more guarantee facilities to SMEs that faced difficulties in obtaining finance from financial institutions; and (3) the improved performance of the corporate sector resulting from the global economic recovery.